 Certification requests may be made through the Administrative Office of the Courts (AOC) by registering online, via U.S. Mail or in person at the Records Unit located at 1001 Vandalay Drive, Frankfort, KY 40601.
 There is a $40 fee for certification and the process may take up to 60 days.
 Please note that certification is not an Expungement.
 Payment for certification requests must be in the form of check or money order.
 Please make all checks payable to the Kentucky State Treasurer.
 If registering online, accepted forms of payment include American Express, Discover, MasterCard, and Visa credit/debit cards.
 Once individuals obtain and Expungement certification, a Petition for Expungement (For Misdemeanor, Violation, Conviction, or Traffic Infraction Conviction) or Petition for Expungement (For Acquittal, Dismissal with Prejudice, or Failure to Indict) may be filed with the Office of the Circuit Court Clerk in the county where the original charge was filed.
 The petition must be filed within 30 days of the certification.

 For more information about the certification process, please visit the Kentucky Court of Justice website at http://courts.ky.gov/expungement.

 Acceptable Forms of Payment for Expungements

-Cash, certified checks, cashier’s checks, attorney and business checks and money orders are accepted.
-American Express, Discover, Visa and MasterCard credit cards and most debit cards are also accepted (Convenience fees do apply).
+Cash, certified checks, attorney checks, business checks, and money orders are accepted.
+American Express, Discover, Visa and MasterCard credit cards and most debit cards are also accepted (convenience fees do apply).